GoogleCloudPlatform/cluster-toolkit/community/modules/scripts/pbspro-preinstall/README.md

 ### Example

-The following code snippet uses this module to
+The following code snippet uses this module to upload RPM packages to Cloud Storage and make them available as outputs for subsequent modules.
+It also demonstrates how to give read-only access to service accounts that will be used with PBS clusters.
+Explicit listing of service accounts is typically necessary if the bucket is provisioned in one project and clusters in other projects.

 ```yaml
   - id: pbspro_setup